-Katy Non-Compete Agreements
+Katy Non-Compete Agreement Lawyer

 What is a Non-Compete Agreement in Texas?

 Most often, non-compete agreements are designed to prevent an employee from leaving their job and competing with their former employer for clients or business.
 A Texas non-compete or non-competition agreement is intended to limit the place and nature of work an employee can do.
 The contract should not impose a more remarkable restraint on trade than is necessary to protect legitimate business interests.
 And it must be part of an otherwise enforceable employment agreement.

 While Texas wants to encourage businesses and promote healthy business competition, it also allows employers to require employees to sign non-compete agreements that protect their business interests.
 In a non-compete, the employee or seller of the business agrees not to engage in competing business for a specific period and in a particular geographical area.

 Are you looking to draft a non-compete in Texas?
 Call Law Office of Shane McClelland today at (713) 242-1302 or contact us online to schedule a meeting with our non-compete agreement attorney in Katy!

 Ensuring Fair & Legal Agreements for Both Employers & Employees